ChristFarrell/_coStudent/homework/HomeworkNotes.md

 5. Repeat Until Counter Reaches Zero
    - Continue looping until `RAM[3] == 0`
-   - When the counter becomes zero, all additions have been completed The value in `RAM[2]` is now the final product.
+   - When the counter becomes zero, all additions have been completed.
+The value in `RAM[2]` is now the final product.

 6. End of Program
    Execution stops at the `END` label.